pdf-raku/PDF-raku/README.md

 perl6-PDF-Tools
 ===============

-** Under Construction **  This module provides tools for reading, manipulation and construction of PDF content.
+** Under Construction **  This module provides tools and resources for reading, manipulation and writing of PDF content.
 It performs a similar role to Perl 5's Text::PDF or PDF::API2::Basic::PDF (PDF::API2 distribution).
-It supports PDF 1.5+ object and content streams.
+It supports reading of PDF 1.5+ object and content streams.

 ```
 use v6;